trulyursdelv/creprox/README.md

 ```

 For security reason and legacy version support, creprox only allows URL with `https` as the protocol.

+### Features

+**creprox** supports the following:

+1. **Request methods** &mdash; The request method depends on what method you use on creprox.
+2. **Request body** &mdash; If a body is provided, it is passed on to the request URL.
+3. **Request headers** &mdash; The request headers depends on the headers you've sent to creprox.

+However, the following are the disadvantages:

+1. **Response status** &mdash; creprox will always return `200`, to prevent browser-defined error page.
+2. **Response body** &mdash; creprox only supports text-based responses.
+Responses like images are not recommended.

 ## Disclaimer :rotating_light: